GranbyConsulting/gcc/readme.txt

 If STEP 8 fails when building a bare-metal tool chain:

-	Look in the libstdc++ folder in the gcc source tree.
+	Locate the libstdc++ folder in the gcc source tree.
-	Open the configure file and look for "*-vxworks)"
+	Open the configure file in your favorite text editor.
+	Search the file for a line comprising "*-vxworks)".
 	The line should be followed by various $as_echo invocations.
-	Above this line, add lines of "*-unknown-*)" and ";;" Restart from step 8, and the library will build.
+	Above the vxworks line, add lines of "*-unknown-*)" and ";;" Restart from step 8, and the library will build.

 BUILD ISSUES ON MSYS2